Chondral Defects of Knee

 The knee is one of the most complex and heavily used joints in the body.
 It plays a crucial role in movement and weight-bearing activities, making it highly susceptible to injury and degenerative conditions.
 One of the most significant issues affecting knee health is cartilage damage.

 Knee cartilage defects can lead to pain, stiffness, and functional limitations that impact daily life activities and athletic performance.
-Dr. David Gazzaniga, a renowned orthopedic surgeon and sports medicine specialist at the Newport Orthopedic Institute in Newport Beach, California, specializes in diagnosing and treating knee cartilage defects to restore mobility and alleviate pain.
+Dr. David Gazzaniga, a renowned orthopedic surgeon and sports medicine specialist at the California Orthopedic Specialists in Newport Beach, California, specializes in diagnosing and treating knee cartilage defects to restore mobility and alleviate pain.

 An accurate diagnosis is essential to determine the extent of cartilage damage and developing an appropriate treatment plan.
 Dr. David Gazzaniga utilizes a combination of clinical evaluation and imaging techniques to diagnose knee cartilage defects.